-Category – The Tornado belongs to Asynchronous Python framework.
+Category – The Tornado belongs to the Asynchronous Python framework.

 Required Version – 2.7+

-About – This framework makes an ideal choice to build the application that requires high performance and tons of concurrent users.
+About – This framework makes an ideal choice to build an application that requires high performance and tons of concurrent users.

 It uses a non-blocking input-output asynchronous networking and solves the C10k issues, which means if the configuration is done properly then this framework can possibly handle 10,000 and more connections.

-Features of Tornado – Some of the main features that the tornado has, and makes it a perfect choice are
+Features of Tornado – Some of the main features that the tornado has, and make it a perfect choice are

 - Provides high-quality performance and real-time services.